revbayes/revbayes/help/md/fnJC.md

 ## description
 Jukes Cantor rate matrix
 ## details
-Rate matrix with n states in which each state has an equal probability of to change to any other state.
+Rate matrix with n states in which each state has an equal probability to change to any other state.
 The rate of transition from one state to another is equal to n / n-1.
 ## authors
-Jukes & Cantor
+Sebastian Hoehna
 ## see_also
-fnGTR, F81
+fnGTR
+fnF81
 ## example
     # Rate Matrix for DNA
     q := fnJC(4)